AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 **Why should Business Units use it?**

 -	**Advanced functionalit**: The Retail Meta API supports a range of the most common supplier action use cases, including acquiring, redeeming, refunding, balance checking and more.
--	**No dependency on Reward Gateway Innovation Hub**: The Retail Meta API removes dependency on the Reward Gateway Innovation Hub for supplier integrations, allowing Business Units to integrate with local retail suppliers without delays.
+-	**No dependency on Company Innovation Hub**: The Retail Meta API removes dependency on the Company Innovation Hub for supplier integrations, allowing Business Units to integrate with local retail suppliers without delays.
 - **Full control over development**: Since the Retail Meta API doesn’t impose restrictions on how integrations are built, development teams have complete autonomy in designing and implementing solutions that meet their specific needs.
 Business Units have full autonomy to implement integrations within any tech stack.
 - **Efficient and targeted integration**: By allowing selective connection to only the necessary endpoints, the Retail Meta API enables development teams to focus on what’s essential, streamlining the integration process, and reducing complexity.
 - **Quick time to market and value**: As the Retail Meta API puts the integrations with suppliers in the hands of the Business Units, the time to market is greatly reduced, enhancing the value to Clients.

 ## Transparent Integration
-The key concept behind the Retail Meta API is that it allows for Business Units to  transparently integrate into key Reward Gateway checkout and voucher flows.
+The key concept behind the Retail Meta API is that it allows for Business Units to  transparently integrate into key Company checkout and voucher flows.
 From the perspective of the end user (the employee) the system will connect to the relevant local supplier without ever interrupting their user journey.

 <img src="https://github.com/AjayPi/ajaypi.github.io/raw/main/docs/images/metaretail1.png">